Sara-Strasner-401-advanced-javascript/reading-notes/class-12.md

 - The `<canvas>` element is used to draw graphics on a web page.It is only a container for graphics.
 You must use JavaScript to actually draw the graphics.

 ## Drawing Shapes with Canvas
-- `<canvas>` only supports two primitive shapes: rectangles and paths (lists of points connected by lines.
+- `<canvas>` only supports two primitive shapes: rectangles and paths (lists of points connected by lines).
 - Rectangles
   - `fillRect(x, y, width, height)`
     Draws a filled rectangle.